DD898989/WordFilter_4_IntervewProject_killuplus300-at-gmail.com/README.md

 # WordFilter_4_IntervewProject_killuplus300-at-gmail.com
 ## Purpose ##
 The purpose of this project is making a word filter system for dialogs that have length around 100.
-And the total filter cases more than 200K with arbitrary length in any languages.
+And the total filter cases more than 200K with arbitrary lengthes in any language.

 ## Complexity Evaluation ##